 To make use of the advantages of both compilation and interpretation, Java offers a combined solution to program processing.
-As shown in Figure 1.9, Java source program is first translated by a compiler into an assembly language-like intermediate code, called bytecode.
-The bytecode is then interpreted by an interpreter called Java Virtual Machine (JVM).
+As shown in Figure 1.8, Java source program is first translated by a compiler into an assembly language-like intermediate code, called bytecode.
+Then the bytecode is interpreted by an interpreter called Java Virtual Machine (JVM).
 The advantage of using the intermediate code is that the compiler will be independent of the machine on which the program is executed.
 Thus, only a single compiler needs to be written for all Java programs running on any machine.
 Another advantage is that the bytecode is a low-level language that can be interpreted easily.
 It thus makes JVM small enough to be integrated into an Internet browser.
 In other words, Java bytecode programs can be transferred over the Internet and executed in the client's browser.
 This ability makes Java the dominant language for Internet application development and implementation.

-Figure 1.9.
+Figure 1.8.
 Java processing environment.

 Microsoft's Visual Studio extends the Java environment's compilation and interpretation processing into a two-step compilation process.
-As shown in Figure 1.10, in the first translation step, a high-level language program is compiled or interpreted to a low-level language called intermediate language (IL).
+As shown in Figure 1.9, in the first compilation step, a high-level language program is compiled to a low-level language called intermediate language (IL).
 The IL is similar in appearance to an assembly language.
 Programs in IL are managed and executed by the common language runtime (CLR).
 Similar to Java's bytecode, the purpose of IL is to make the CLR independent of the high-level programming languages.
-Compared to JVM, CLR has a richer type system, which makes it possible to support many different programming languages, rather than one language only as on JVM.
+Compared to JVM, CLR has a richer type system, which makes it possible to support many different programming languages rather than one language only, as on JVM.
 On the basis of the type system, nearly any programming language, say X, can be easily integrated into the system.
-All we need to do is to write a compiler or interpreter that translates the programs of the X language into the IL.
-An IL program can be interpreted, and it can be translated to the machine code (instructions) of the processor on which the programs are executing.
+All we need to do is to write a compiler that translates the programs of the X language into the IL.
+Before an IL program can be executed, it must be translated to the machine code (instructions) of the processor on which the programs are executing.
 The translation job is done by a Just-In-Time (JIT) compiler embedded in CLR.
 The JIT compiler uses a strategy of compile-when-used, and it dynamically allocates blocks of memory for internal data structures when each method is first called.
+In other words, JIT compilation lies between the complete compilation and statement-by-statement interpretation.